A: Horizon Business School is an internationally recognized business school which focuses on procurement and supply qualifications.

 Q: I am currently living outside Nigeria and Zimbabwe; can I still apply for admission in any of the program?

 A: With the advent of online tutorials, it now becomes possible to do course work even if you are in another country.

 A: Online study sessions are a bit different.
-For the most part, students and tutors communicate asynchronously, meaning not in real-time.
+For the most part, students and tutors communicate in real time.
 A tutor or student leaves messages on a discussion board and the rest of the class interacts by replying to these messages.
 Real time communication is done using Skype and slides.

 A: Yes, the students need to take examinations.
 The students sit for supervised examinations in the learning centers.
 All exams are taken in this setting, whether the student is part of a face-to-face or online tutorial class.

 The number of examinations per course varies but all courses require a final examination.

 Students studying CIPS and other professional qualifications will have to take their examinations at approved examination centres.